-Do you have any idea what is happening with the property market?
+Do you have any idea what is actually happening with the property market?

 If you can find two people who agree on exactly what’s happening, listen to them, then wait a day and ask them again to see what their new position is……. then make your own decision.
 The fact is that the situation remains fluid.
 At the start we saw predictions of falls of up to 30%.
 That turns out to have been a little over the top.
 Australia’s normally resilient property market came to the fore yet again.

-While property in general has remained reasonably stable throughout the COVID experience to date, the Victorian resurgence and the trending rise in cases in NSW, has once again applied pressure to markets of all types, including property.
+While property in general has remained reasonably stable throughout the COVID experience to date, the Victorian resurgence and the rise in cases in Sydney and Adelaide of recent date, once again applied a little uncertainty to markets of all types, including property.

-Personally, my money is on slight falls across the board except in the area of commercial office space, where falls will be more drastic.
+Personally, my money is on slight falls across the board except in the area of commercial office space, where falls will likely be more drastic.
 As iterated by NAB below, the rise and rise of Zoom and other web based communication mediums, along with people and companies realising that working from home can actually work, will likely lead to a higher level of vacant office space, particularly around the CBDs.
-This situation will create an oversupply of office space.
-The bright side is that office rents will very likely decrease as a result.
+This situation is likely to create an ongoing oversupply of office space, which is in fact, already evident.
+The bright side is that office rents will very likely continue to decrease into next year as falling tenancy rates apply pressure to owners.

 NAB’s chief economist Alan Oster sums the situation up as follows: